puzzlef/louvain-communities/README.md

-Comparison of ordered vs unordered vertex processing in [Louvain algorithm] for [community detection].
+Effect of using a simple weight-based community choice for first iteration for local-moving phase of [Louvain algorithm] for [community detection].

-`TODO`

 [Louvain] is an algorithm for **detecting communities in graphs**. *Community* *detection* helps us understand the *natural divisions in a network* in an